tegridydev/xanadu-2/README.md

-# xanadude
+# xanadu-2

-xanadude is a modernized version of the classic Project Xanadu, updated to run on a variety of systems
+xanadu-2 is a modernized revision of Ted Nelson's classic Project Xanadu

 ## Inspiration